BEST BETS FOR SPECIALTY COFFEE IN MADRID

 No place to wake up like WAYCUP!
 Madrids newest specialty coffee shop has been open just a short two months when I visited in November 2017.
 It's located near Paseo de la Castellana, which is a bit off the beaten track if you're visiting Madrid just for a few days.
 But the good news is, from Lots it is just a 5 minute walk away, so you can cafehop two places in one go.

 Before opening WAYCUP, the Ukrainian duo behind the project was running a small coffee kiosk in Nuevos Ministerios.
 Pavlo and Ruslan (see picture above) have outdone themselves with the opening of their own little café.
 The interior is incredibly thought-out.
 Even though the space is limited and not really adapted to lingering for long, there is limited seating by the window and a narrow table at the lower level.
-WAYCUP roasts together with Cafè de Finca from Barcelona and features both espresso and filter options.
-A V60 and Chemex are on the menu.
+WAYCUP collaborates with the roastery Cafè de Finca from Barcelona and features both espresso and filter options.
+Pavlo and Ruslan choose the varieties they want to serve, have them roasted and later filled in Waycup's own packaging.
+For pour-over V60 and Chemex are on the menu.
 Don't go home without trying one of their delicious homemade cookies first!
 The red velvet with white chocolate chips was a real treat.

 Calle de Juan Bravo 27